What they do

 Education and training

-You can work as a road worker without any formal qualifications and get training on the job.
+It is possible to work as a road worker without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in civil construction or a related area.

-You can complete a traineeship.
-The construction labourer – civil, construction labourer (bituminous surfacing), asphalt/pavement layer, or road construction worker traineeships usually take 12 to 24 months to complete.
-The construction labourer – civil traineeship is available as a school-based traineeship.
+You can also undertake a traineeship in bituminous surfacing (level 2 or level 3), civil construction (level 2 or level 3), road construction and maintenance (level 3), road marking (level 3) or traffic management (level 3).
+The traineeships usually take 12 to 24 months to complete.
+The civil construction (level 2) traineeship is available as a school-based traineeship.

 Apprenticeships and traineeships